brendena/brendenadamczak.com/_posts/2022-12-29-pico-power-monitor.md

 </div>

 ## Goal
-The goal is to be able to measure the power consumption of my house and send that information to [home assistant](https://www.home-assistant.io/) over MQTT where it will be logged.
+The goal is to be able to measure the power consumption of my house and send that information to [Home Assistant](https://www.home-assistant.io/) over MQTT where it will be logged.

 ![finalDesign](/assets/powerMonitor/topSidePicoPowerMonitor.jpg)

-## pre requisite
+## Pre Requisite
 To get a good general understanding on how a project like this works i would read these articles
 * [ac-power-intro](https://learn.openenergymonitor.org/electricity-monitoring/ac-power-theory/introduction)
 * [optional video of similar project arduino](https://www.youtube.com/watch?v=TITtBkoaQ_s)